bkatzung/kcsg-kartra-pages/readme.txt

 == Upgrade Notice ==

-= 0.0.8 =
+= 0.0.8 And 0.0.9 =

-This is a documentation update only (operating procedure clarification and formatting).
+These are documentation updates only.

 == Changelog ==

+= 0.0.9 =

+* Documentation update regarding WordPress pixels/tracking/analytics in Kartra Live mode.

 = 0.0.8 =